 We know that rain can put a damper on your holiday plans, but in Rotorua there’s still so much to do here when it’s raining – whether you prefer to stay as dry as a feather, or you’re a true duck at heart.

-Here are eight of the best things to do for rainy-day fun in Rotorua.
+Here are nine of the best things to do for rainy-day fun in Rotorua.

 Keep your feathers dry with Rotorua Duck Tours (pictured at top), a super-fun family favourite that, despite its quirky name, keeps you dry.
 Climb aboard New Zealand’s only genuine WWII amphibious vehicle for a tour that takes you over land and lakes for a chance to see and learn about some of our most spectacular scenery from a whole different perspective.
 Duck Tours’ guides have a definite knack for making history and geography fun, too, keeping everyone entertained – while they keep your heads well above water.

 Hop into a fully enclosed Skyline Rotorua Gondola for a ride to the top of Mount Ngongotahā.
 Disembark inside and head straight to Volcanic Hills Winery to enjoy the wines that are made right at the bottom of the mountain from the best grapes grown throughout New Zealand.

 Volcanic Hills Winery is perfect for a fun and casual hosted wine tasting of VH wines, or if you know what you like, you're welcome to relax with a glass or two of your favourite VH variety while enjoying the epic views of Lake Rotorua, the city lights and surrounding natural beauty.

 Volcanic Hills also has platters (including child-friendly versions) available to order.

 Of course, you can purchase your favourites to take home with you, too.